 - In No Game No Life, this is one of the reasons why Stephanie Dola is so terrible at games as her face reveals everything.
 Unfortunately for her she's constantly at the mercy of Sora who specialises at reading people.

 - In Ranma ½, Ranma is revealed to be this during the Gambling King Arc.
 When playing Old Maid, Ranma will get excited when his opposition is about to take the Joker, while looking sad when they pick another card.
-Ranma is later humorously put through Training from Hell to help him get a poker face, only to fail spectacularly, but injured his face so much that it became bandaged up and rendered impossible for anyone to tell his emotions.
+Ranma is later humorously put through Training from Hell to help him get a poker face, only to fail spectacularly, but he injures his face so much that it becomes bandaged up and rendered impossible for anyone to tell his emotions.
 Unfortunately for the Gambling King, he also suffers from this — it takes Nabiki to point it out, but sure enough, once Ranma sees that the Gambling King makes a face better described as "ecstatic" whenever his opponent is about to pick the Joker, the game becomes much easier.